evmos/evmos/docs/users/wallets/backup.md

 # Backup

-Below, it's detailed how to backup your wallet with [evmosd](../../validators/quickstart/binary.md).
+Learn how to backup your wallet's mnemonic and private key. {synopsis}

 ## Mnemonics